prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 ## Step 6: Register User Sync Pixels

 In order to protect page performance, user sync logic within Prebid adapters should be queued using the registerSync() function.
-For the time being, only image pixels are supported, but in the near future adapters will be able to use iframe and ajax requests.
+Both image pixels and iframe sync methods are supported, but publishers may control which method(s) are allowed.

 At some point after the auctions are complete, Prebid will write out the registered userSyncs.
 See the userSync section of the Publisher API Reference for information about how Publishers can control which syncs are allowed.